Gentle Baby

 What you can already see

-This is not a polished trailer pretending the game is finished.
-It is an early playable prototype: another browser view in the arena, one shared target, confirmed hits, and a rift reaction.
+The current build is narrow, but real: another browser view in the arena, one shared target, confirmed hits, and a visible coherence breach.

 Second browser view from the current prototype showing another operator moving in the arena.